-The other DfE/ESFA grants fund is used to track non-GAG grants received from the ESFA, the DfE or executive agencies of the DfE and included Pupil Premium.
+The other DfE/ESFA grant fund is used to track non-GAG revenue grant funding received from the DfE/ESFA and connected bodies, and principally included the material grants detailed separately in note 5.

-The Catch-up premium fund tracks additional Covid-related funding provided by the DfE during the year to support children and young people to catch up on missed learning caused by coronavirus.
+The Catch-up premium fund tracks additional Covid-related funding provided by the DfE to support children and young people to catch up on missed learning caused by coronavirus.

-Other Covid funding relates to mass testing grants, provided by the DfE to support schools with the costs associated with the coronavirus National Testing Programme.
+Other Covid funding relates to mass testing grants provided by the DfE to support schools with the costs associated with the coronavirus National Testing Programme.